huggingface/transformers/docs/source/en/llm_tutorial.md

 ### Wrong prompt

 Some models and tasks expect a certain input prompt format to work properly.
-When this format is not applied, you will get a silent performance degradation: the model kinda works, but not as well as if you were following the expected prompt.
+When this format is not applied, you will get a silent performance degradation: the model kind of works, but not as well as if you were following the expected prompt.
 More information about prompting, including which models and tasks need to be careful, is available in this [guide](tasks/prompting).
 Let's see an example with a chat LLM, which makes use of [chat templating](chat_templating):

 ```python
 >>> tokenizer = AutoTokenizer.from_pretrained("HuggingFaceH4/zephyr-7b-alpha")